-You will find new, used, and rentable textbooks, reference materials, general supplies, computer software, art and engineering supplies, gifts, LCC signature clothing, other LCC logo items, and much more at the LCC Bookstore.
+Students will find new, used, and rentable textbooks, reference materials, general supplies, computer software, art and engineering supplies, gifts, LCC signature clothing, other LCC logo items, and much more at the LCC Bookstore.
 A book buyback is held during finals week of each quarter.
 The Bookstore is also open to the public.
 Check the quarterly class schedule for hours and buyback dates.
-You can also order books online.
-The Bookstore's primary goal is to serve students, and we welcome suggestions about new products and services.
+Students can also order books online.
+The Bookstore's primary goal is to serve students and the staff welcomes suggestions about new products and services.
 See below for contact and other important information.